t04glovern/device_farm_demo/.blog/README.md

 ### AWS Authentication

 To authenticate with AWS Device Farm we'll have to create a new user with the correct permission scope.
-This is important esspecially since we are going to be putting these credentials in Codemagic and don't want to over privilage them.
+This is important especially since we are going to be putting these credentials in Codemagic and don't want to over privilege them.

 I've created a nice CloudFormation template that can be used to create a `User`, `Group` and `Policy` with the appropriate permission set attached.
 More information about the scope can be found on the [offical documentation page](https://docs.aws.amazon.com/devicefarm/latest/developerguide/setting-up.html)